Guance Log Collection and Analysis Best Practices¶

 0 %{SYSLOGPROG: ?}

-0 %{GREEDYDATA: ?} # Patterns like GREEDYDATA have low weights due to their broad range
+0 %{GREEDYDATA: ?} # Patterns like GREEDYDATA with a wide range have lower weights

-grokq > Q # Q or exit to quit
+grokq > Q # Q or exit to exit

 Bye!